"Good-Bye Black Box" Blog Series

 |Clicks||First few weeks||Duration of the project: Track efforts measure against benchmarks||A few months|

-Most of SEO work is from loaded in the first few weeks.
-Once you have the ability to track efforts and changes, you should be in a constant state of process improvement, testing and measuring, watching competitors, and making adjustments as you can.
+Most of the SEO work is front-loaded in the first few weeks.
+Once you can track efforts and changes, you should be in a constant state of process improvement, testing and measuring, watching competitors, and making adjustments.

-If you are onboarding new products/services or going after new markets, this process can seem to start anew.
+If you are onboarding new products/services or going after new markets, this process can start anew.

-The internet is adding content and new website everyday.
+The internet is adding content and new websites every day.
 Some of your competitors are ramping up their efforts to improve their SEO efforts.
-This changes the variables that you have to track to see how your website is performing.
-This shift is generally measured and timed in such away that monthly monitoring should suffice.
+These entrances or actions change the variables you have to track to follow your website's performance.
+This shift is generally measured and timed so that monthly monitoring should suffice.

 Does this mean you have to keep fixing/changing your website?

 Not really.
-Once you do a bulk of the work, you get to a place where maintenance is the main focus.
+Once you do the bulk of the work, you get to where maintenance is the main focus.
 You did the hard work to get up the mountain, you can enjoy the view for a bit, till something else comes along to move you from your place.

 What about highly competitive positions?

-This is the one caveat to trying to hold your ground for SEO rank.
-If you are competing with keywords that are highly competitive, you are going to have to keep an eye on your website weekly, making changes daily.
+Holding a competitive position is the one caveat to trying a front-loaded SEO effort to keep your ground for SEO rank.
+If you are competing with highly competitive keywords, you will have to keep an eye on your website weekly, making changes daily.
 These changes include adding new content and backlinks.

 How we can help with your SEO work: